gregnordin/notes_to_self/Blender/notes-Blender.md

 - &#9989; Animate single layer fade in.
 - &#9989; Animate sequential layers on top of each other, start with just bulk layers
 - &#9989; Then apply to channel layers made with boolean difference operation
-- Move sun light source further away?
+- &#9989; Move sun light source further away?
+- &#9989; Do edge exposure case with secondary images
+- Change edge exposure layers to get rid of artificial edge/bulk boundary
+    - Create 3 layer objects:
+        - Channel
+        - Eroded channel
+        - Edge
+    - First, use channel and fade-in to edge dose color
+    - Next, replace channel with eroded channel and edge objects at full edge dose color
+    - Next, animate eroded channel from edge dose color to bulk color
+- Add roof exposures above channel
+- Do embedded different layer thicknesses and multiple exposure times
 - Set AVI JPEG video quality to 100% with python
-- Do edge exposure case with secondary images
-- Do embedded different layer thicknesses and multiple exposure times
 - Try a semi-transparent material by using a Principled BSDF, Transparent BSDF, and Mix Shader
 - Do more complicated boolean difference operation to get 90&deg; channel bends
 - Make layers visually apparent